neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

         This method was introduced with the following protocol in mind

         .. code-block::
-            none
+            python

-            proc save_context() { // executed on master
+            def save_context(): # executed on master
                sprint(tstr, "%s", this)
-               pc.look_take(tstr) // remove previous context if it exists
+               pc.look_take(tstr) # remove previous context if it exists
-               // master packs a possibly complicated context from within
+               # master packs a possibly complicated context from within
-               // an object whose counterpart exists on all workers pc.post(tstr)
+               # an object whose counterpart exists on all workers
+               pc.post(tstr)
-               pc.context(this, "restore_context", tstr) // all workers do this
+               pc.context(this, "restore_context", tstr) # all workers do this
-            }

-            proc restore_context() {
+            def restore_context():
-               pc.look($s1) // don't remove!
+               pc.look($s1) # don't remove!
 Others need it as well.
-               // worker unpacks possibly complicated context
+               # worker unpacks possibly complicated context
-            }

     .. warning::